-A salesman is walking down the street the street and he hears an old hound-dog howl.
-He looks around and a ways down the road, he see an old hound laying on a porch, his owner near-by in a rocking chair.
-The sales man walks a little further, getting closer to the house, and the dog howls again.
-This time the sales man is close enough to give a short wave.
-The salesman keeps walking and sure enough, a few minutes later, dog howls again.
-At this point, the saleman is close enough to the porch to talk with the dogs owner.
+A salesman is walking down the street the street and he hears an old hound dog howl.
+He looks around and sees an old hound laying on a porch, his owner nearby in a rocking chair.
+The salesman walks a little further, getting closer to the house, and the dog howls again.
+This time, the salesman is close enough to give a short wave.
+He keeps walking and sure enough, the dog howls again.
+Now, the salesman is close enough to talk to the dog's owner.

-So here’s our question to you.
-Is that nail the issue that is keeping your business development process – sales or marketing – from being successful?
-Are your prospective customers feeling a little bit of pain, but not enough to take action to get rid of it?
+So here’s our question: is that nail the issue keeping your business development process – sales or marketing – from being successful?
+Are your prospects feeling a little bit of pain, but not enough to take action to get rid of it?

-The best tool to use in working with a nail, is obviously a hammer.
-And with that hammer, (to stay with our story above) you can go under the porch and either pull that nail out, or pound it up higher.
-Either way, you change the conditions and the dog moves, or stops howling.
+The best tool to use in working with a nail is, obviously, a hammer.
+And with that hammer (to stay with our story above), you can go under the porch and either pull that nail out or pound it up higher.
+Either way, you change the conditions and the dog either moves or stops howling.

 For your business development process, you can take much the same approach.
-You help your prospect recognize more pains that you solve or you can change your packaging/pricing/service approach, to move the nail.
+You help your prospect recognize the pains you solve or change your packaging/pricing/service approach to move the nail.

-Your on-going communication and nurture marketing programs should be continuing to expose your prospect to insight you have into their likely problems.
-It should be helping them to understand that the nail that is bothering them is probably just one they are aware of and there are other issues and challenges that you can help them address.
-This communication is not about telling them what you do, rather it is asking questions and offering insights to likely solutions to questions they answer “yes, we do have that issue” too.
+Your ongoing communication and nurture marketing programs should expose your prospects to insight you have into their likely problems.
+It should help them understand that the nail bothering them is probably just one of the ones they're aware of and that there are other issues and challenges you can help them address.
+This communication is NOT about telling them what you do – it's asking questions and offering insights into possible solutions when they say “Yes, we do have that issue.”

-And for those prospects where driving up the nails still wont cause them to take action, go the opposite way.
-We’ve written a couple of different posts recently on packaging.
-Take a look at what you are proposing to them, and do some reconfiguration.
+And for prospects where driving up the nails still won't cause them to take action, go the opposite way.
+We’ve written several posts recently on packaging.
+Take a look at what you're proposing to them and do some reconfiguration.
 How can you start them off with something smaller or less risky?
 How can you get that prospect to move from standing still to any level of forward momentum?
-It doesn’t have to be free, it just has to fit better (and feel more comfortable) so that they feel more comfortable with you.
+It doesn’t have to be free, it just has to fit better (and feel more comfortable) so they feel more relaxed with you.